 Vacuum and Clean Regularly

-Moths are drawn to soiled areas where body oils, food stains, and old sweat reside.
-Regular cleaning and vacuuming reduces their interest in those areas.
+Moths are drawn to soiled areas where body oils, food stains and sweat linger.
+Regular cleaning and vacuuming makes those areas far less attractive – and removes eggs and larvae in the process.

-Wash infected items in hot water or have them dry cleaned.
-You can also place items in a plastic bag and freeze them.
-Freezing kills eggs, larvae and adult moths that might be hiding, and is unlikely to affect your garment.
+Wash affected items in hot water (above 50°C) or have them dry-cleaned.
+Alternatively, seal items in a plastic bag and freeze them for two to three weeks – freezing kills eggs, larvae and adults, and is unlikely to harm the garment.

 Moth Traps